 - Extend your Overseas Student Health cover (OSHC) for the duration of your new visa.

-- Apply for a new Student Visa by applying online or via the form 157a available online, to be lodged at the Department of Immigration and Citizenship.
+- Apply for a new Student Visa by applying online or via the form 157a available online, to be lodged at the Department of Immigration and Border Protection.
 You will need to provide a copy of your CoE document along with your passport.
 Please see the University's Help Sheet on 'How to have your Student Visa Application Finalised Faster' where you can find more information on the Student Visa process.